Patricia Arquette: Personal life

 At age 20, Arquette had a relationship with Paul Rossi, a musician.
-They had a son together, Enzo Rossi, born on January 3, 1989.
+They had a son together, born on January 3, 1989.
 In April 1995, Arquette married Nicolas Cage (with whom she later co-starred in Bringing Out the Dead in 1999).
 They separated after nine months, but acted as a couple in public until Cage filed for divorce in February 2000.
-She briefly dated Mark Rogowski.

 Arquette and actor Thomas Jane became engaged in 2002.
-Their daughter Harlow Olivia Calliope Jane was born on February 20, 2003.
+Their daughter was born on February 20, 2003.
 Arquette and Jane married on June 25, 2006, at the Palazzo Contarini in Venice, Italy.
 In January 2009, Arquette filed for divorce from Jane on the grounds of irreconcilable differences, but the couple soon reconciled.
 Arquette withdrew the divorce petition on July 9, 2009.
 On August 13, 2010, Jane's representative announced that Arquette and Jane had decided to proceed with a divorce due to "irreconcilable differences".
 The divorce was finalized on July 1, 2011, and the two agreed to joint custody of their child.

-Charity work
+Arquette was in a relationship with painter Eric White since at least 2014.
+In January 2025, Arquette said that she had been single for almost two years.

+Advocacy

 After the Haiti earthquake in 2010, Arquette and childhood friend Rosetta Millington-Getty formed GiveLove, a non-profit organization supporting ecological sanitation and composting, community development projects and housing construction in Haiti.
-She has also worked with Eracism Foundation, Libby Ross Foundation, The Art of Elysium, and The Heart Truth.

 In 1997, after her mother died of breast cancer, Arquette worked to raise awareness about the disease.
 She has run in the annual Race for the Cure.
 In 1999 she was the spokesperson for Lee National Denim Day, which raises millions of dollars for breast cancer research and education.

 In April 2010, she teamed up with welding students of the Robert Morgan Educational Center in Miami, Florida, to build shelters in Haiti from 20 used shipping containers, to provide housing to people displaced by the earthquake.

-Politics

 Arquette participated in the 2017 Women's March against President Donald Trump.